percona/pmm-doc/docs/get-started/advisors.md

 # Advisors
 Percona Advisors provide automated insights and recommendations within Percona Monitoring and Management.
-These proactive insights help you uncover problems before they become larger issues (e.g., security posture, configuration, performance)
+These proactive insights help you uncover problems before they become larger issues (e.g., security posture, configuration, performance).

 Advisor is a set of automated checks to investigate a specific case, and Advisors, before today, focused on Security, Configuration, and Performance.